occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

   * Pull Git repository to Windows OS and accomadate for differences in code so same code will work regardless of OS.
 * Repetition of some I/O functions
   * Create single library with all of these uniformly
+  * Also make a general module for loading list of words (such as stopwords)